bpicode/fritzctl/CONTRIBUTING.md

 * ...have a question about `fritzctl` or the documentation,
 * ...want a new feature in `fritzctl`.

-If the issue should not be disclosed publicly, contact the [maintainer](https://github.com/bpicode) and encrypt the message using PGP with the public key [4096R/8A896560](https://pgp.mit.edu/pks/lookup?op=get&search=0x198D1DA18A896560)
+If the issue should not be disclosed in public, contact the [maintainer](https://github.com/bpicode) and encrypt the message using PGP with the public key [4096R/8A896560](https://pgp.mit.edu/pks/lookup?op=get&search=0x198D1DA18A896560)

 ## How to contribute